How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 Go home after dark.

-Do not change the route of returning home from school.
+Don't change your route home from school.

-Small children should know the rules of safe behavior and not walk around the city without adults.
+Young children should know the rules of safe behavior and not walk around the city without adults.

-3. The ABC of safety
+3. ABC of safety

 IN CRIMINOGENIC SITUATIONS

-WHEN CONNECTING WITH A UNKNOWN PERSON
+WHEN COMMUNICATING WITH A STRANGER PERSON

 Never trust a stranger if he promises to buy or give you something.
 Answer that you don't need anything.

-AN UNKNOWN PERSON RINGS AT THE DOOR
+A STRANGER PERSON RINGS THE DOOR RING

-Never open the door
+Do not open the door under any circumstances

-UNKNOWN MAN IN THE ELEVATOR
+STRANGER PERSON IN THE ELEVATOR

 If there is an unknown person in the elevator you called, do not enter the cabin.